For anything that's not covered here, fire away!

 There’s so much confusion over what we should and shouldn’t eat, and buzzwords like these only add to the problem.
 So let’s break them down.

 Grass-fed means that the animal has only eaten grass and never any grain.
 Our expert butchers feel that eating grass is extremely important, but we prefer our animals to eat a more well-rounded diet.
 By letting our animals graze on pasture, eating whatever they want, and by giving them a grain supplement, we’re able to strike a healthy (and flavorful) balance.
-It’s also important to make sure all feed is GMO-free, animal byproduct free, and free of any drugs or hazardous chemicals, which is always the case at our farms.
+It’s also important to make sure all animal byproduct free, and free of any drugs or hazardous chemicals, which is always the case at our farms.

 Is your meat certified organic?